 Secondary or supplemental essays: these are the essays that schools can choose to have you fill out on top of the core Common App Essay.
 They might invite you to talk more about an extracurricular activity on your resumé, or to reflect on a quote from a famous alumna/alumnus of the college and share your thoughts.
 They’re wide-ranging, and we’ll be covering them in an upcoming guide!

-Here are the 2018-2019 Common App Essay Prompts (they largely stay the same from year to year)—and we’ll address how to think about them shortly, so just lodge them in your brain for now.
+Here are the 2019-2020 Common App Essay Prompts (they’re the exact same ones as last year and typically change little from year to year)—and we’ll address how to think about them shortly, so just lodge them in your brain for now.

 Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

 The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?

 Reflect on a time when you questioned or challenged a belief or idea.
 What prompted your thinking?
 What was the outcome?

 Describe a problem you've solved or a problem you'd like to solve.
 It can be an intellectual challenge, a research query, an ethical dilemma—anything that is of personal importance, no matter the scale.
 Explain its significance to you and what steps you took or could be taken to identify a solution.

 Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others.

 Describe a topic, idea, or concept you find so engaging that it makes you lose all track of time.
 Why does it captivate you?
 What or who do you turn to when you want to learn more?